Gabriel-Mwenga-Nguli/creme-collections/FIRESTORE_RULES.md

 service cloud.firestore {
   match /databases/{database}/documents {

-    // Allow public read access to products so your homepage and category pages can load. match /products/{productId} {
+    // Allow public read access to products and promotions so your homepage and category pages can load. match /products/{productId} {
       allow read: if true;
-      allow write: if request.auth != null; // For admin panel (lock down further in production) }
+      // Allow writes only for authenticated users (admin role check would be done in backend logic) allow write: if request.auth != null;
+    }

-    // Allow public read access to promotions for the homepage slider. match /promotions/{promoId} {
+    match /promotions/{promoId} {
       allow read: if true;
+      allow write: if request.auth != null;
+    }

+    // Allow any authenticated user to create a gift card.
+    // Reading/updating should be locked down further in a real-world scenario. match /giftCards/{giftCardId} {
+      allow create: if request.auth != null;
-      allow write: if request.auth != null; // For admin panel }
+      allow read, write: if request.auth != null; // For admin/redemption logic
+    }

-    // Allow users to read and write their own document in the 'users' collection. match /users/{userId} {
+    // Allow users to create, read, and write their own document in the 'users' collection. match /users/{userId} {
       allow read, write: if request.auth != null && request.auth.uid == userId;
     }